trejojess/delta-shelter/index.md

 ### Print Sources

 ##### Tome Kundig: Houses
 The book features magnificent images of the Delta Shelter within it’s scenic backdrops of wilderness.
-It highlights key features of the design as direct responses to the nature surrounding it such as the stilts the building sits on as well as its large open windows operated by a wheel operated shutter system.
+It highlights key features of the design as direct responses to the nature surrounding it such as the stilts the building sits on as well as its large open windows controlled by a wheel operated shutter system.
 It closes with a refrain by Rick Joy articulating Kundig's motifs and style.[[2](https://trejojess.github.io/delta-shelter/bib#2)]

 ##### Architectural Record: American Institute of Architects Award
-The architectural record features an award given to the Delta Shelter by The AIA Housing Committee.The award contains a summary that highlights the impressions from the judges, appreciating its gorgeous design and harmony with nature.
-The judges also valued the unique mechanical design of the shutters, praising its ability to completely open the space to and protect itself against the wilderness. [[7](https://trejojess.github.io/delta-shelter/bib#7)]
+The architectural record features an award given to the Delta Shelter by The AIA Housing Committee.
+The award contains a summary that highlights the impressions from the judges, appreciating its gorgeous design and harmony with nature.
+The judges also valued the unique mechanical design of the shutters, praising its ability to completely open the space to the wilderness outside and protecting it when needed. [[7](https://trejojess.github.io/delta-shelter/bib#7)]

 ---